Sustainable Wildlife Management (SWM) Programme

 The need

 Wild meat is a vital source of food and income for millions, particularly Indigenous Peoples and local communities in tropical and subtropical regions.
-But unsustainable hunting is driving wildlife declines, putting around over 300 mammal species at risk of extinction and threatening both ecosystems and rural food security.
+But unsustainable hunting is driving wildlife declines, putting over 300 mammal species at risk of extinction and threatening rural food security.

 Duration